 Free meals for children in Ventura County

-The CARES Act, a coronavirus relief bill which has became law, temporarily freezes interest and suspends payments for federal student loans until September 30.
+The CARES Act, a coronavirus relief bill which has became law, temporarily freezes interest and suspends payments for federal student loans.
+On January 20, 2021 emergency relief measures on federal student loans were extended until September 30.
 Get the latest information on students loans and answers to frequently asked questions here.

 CDC guidelines for travelers can be found here.
 Currently, the CDC is advising against international travel due to the risks posed by COVID-19.